 Get that chic Italian baroque style in your home by embracing the rich colors and textures of the period.
 There are a ton of unique ways to modernize the look with currently trendy fabrics.
 A home office or den is a great space to carry out this look.

-And if you really can’t be bothered to bring on a home makeover- there is more than one way to experience the chic styled interiors from Beauty And The Beast.
+If a home makeover isn’t on the books, there is more than one way to experience the Beauty And The Beast.
 Pop on over to France where you can tour stunning chateaus like Chambord, and even spend the night in one!